 Hands on preparation of product utilizing those skills introduced in culinary fundamentals theory through kitchen station rotation.
 Emphasis on breakfast cookery, healthy cooking, regional and international dishes for customer service.
 Apply cooking techniques and refine customer service through kiosk service and station rotation.
+[GE]

-Classic And Modern Soups And Sauces CUIS 140 2 Credits/Units
+Classic and Modern Soups and Sauces CUIS 140 2 Credits/Units

-Hands-on exploration of classic soups and sauces and their advancement into the modern cuisine.
+Prerequisite: CUIS 110 and CUIS 111 (grades of "C" or higher) Hands-on exploration of classic soups and sauces and their advancement into the modern cuisine.
 Create updated versions to reflect today's culture and healthy lifestyle.
+[GE]